CambridgeNuclear/SCONE/docs/User Manual.rst

 Example: ::

-      jack { id 2; type yWedge; origin (0.0 5.0 0.0); halfwidth 5.0; height 10.0; opening 30.0;
+      jack { id 2; type yWedge; origin (0.0 5.0 0.0); halfwidth 5.0; altitude 10.0; opening 30.0;
 	     rotation 60.0; }

 .. note::
     A wedge can be used as a bounding surface.
 In this case, this surface will accept 5 boundary condition values: (face1 face2 face3 -base +base).
-Note that face3 refers to the face in front of of the axis of the wedge; face1 and face2 are the two slanted faces defined by the opening angle: face1 is the face rotated by -opening compared to the triangle height; face2 is rotated by +opening.
+Note that face3 refers to the face in front of the axis of the wedge; face1 and face2 are the two slanted faces defined by the opening angle: face1 is the face rotated by -opening compared to the triangle altitude; face2 is rotated by +opening.

 Cells
 #####